General

 Who manages the Report and Support system at BCU?

-The Report and Support system is overseen by Mental Health & Wellbeing (for reports relating to students) and HR (for reports relating to staff).
+The Report and Support system is overseen by Mental Health & Wellbeing Team (for reports relating to students) and Human Resources (for reports relating to staff).

 Reporting